tbfrobinson/project2/readme.md

 ![user page regular](pics/social/id.png)

 ## User stories:
-- I want to be able to search easily for things
+- I want to be able to for artwork
+- I want to have artwork suggested by type
-- I want to be suggested things to click that show me things
+- I want to be able to put my favorited artworks on my user page
-- I want to not have to think much when seeing how to edit the user page
+- I want to be able to edit the layout of my user page
-- I want to see art
+- I want to be able to search for other users